dina-web-nrm/mediaserver-module/README.md

 <b>is saved as -> 'country:sweden&value=dorsal'</b> <p>

 #User Guide
+The Mediaserver is database and application server agnostic. <p>
-Guiding principle is 'ease of installation' and 'ease of management'.
+The guiding principle is 'ease of installation and management'.
-1. Database agnostic
-2. Application Server agnostic

 ##How to install
 see the 'turn-key vagrant'-project at [dw-media](https://github.com/DINA-Web/dw-media)

-If not using the vagrant-project, the basics steps are the following.
+If not using the vagrant-project, then the basic steps are as follows:

 1. git clone
-2. install and populate the chosen database-engine, liquibase-script
+2. install and populate the chosen database-engine, use the  liquibase-script
-3. install the Application server ( ex.
-Wildfly 8.x )
-set up a datasource/datapool/JNDI-handle ( JNDI: java:/MediaDS)
+3. install the Application server, [Wildfly 8.x](http://wildfly.org/downloads/) set up a datasource/datapool/JNDI-handle ( JNDI: java:/MediaDS)
-4. set up the filesystem-path for the mediafiles
+4. set up the filesystem-path for the media files
 5. cd '/mediaserver-module' ( root pom ) :<p>
 6. prompt><b> mvn clean package wildfly:deploy</b>

 ##How to connect to an external system
-A link-table in the database that maps the ID from the external-system to one or many media-files.
+A link-table in the database maps the ID from the external system to one or many media files.

 ## RESTful-API
-See the RESTful-API documenation ... found here .....
+See the RESTful-API documenation ... found here (@TODO)

 1. @post mediafile
 2. @get mediafile